Parametric inference for the discretely observed multivariate Hawkes process using particle Markov Chain Monte Carlo: Data, Model and Estimation Method

 \subsection{Parameter Estimation}

 We will now provide some rationale for the estimation procedure.
-For more details, see \cite{chenEstimatingHawkesProcess2024}.
-Assuming that the log-likelihood function is sufficiently regular, then for a large number of intervals, $T$, we have the approximation
+For more details, see \cite{chenEstimatingHawkesProcess2025}.
+Assuming that the log-likelihood function is sufficiently regular, then for a large number of intervals, $I$, we have the approximation

-where $H(\tht)$ is the Hessian of the log-likelihood and $\hth$ is the MLE of the observation.
-The likelihood function therefore satisfies an approximate proportionality relation of the form
+where $H(\tht)$ is the Hessian of the log-likelihood and $\hth$ is the MLE.
+Therefore, the likelihood function satisfies an approximate proportionality relation of the form

-which is a Gaussian density with respect to the Lebesgue measure.
-It follows that, if the log-likelihood is sufficiently regular, the distribution over the parameter space $\Theta$ will be asymptotically Gaussian, with mean $\hth$ and covariance matrix $H^{-1}(\hth)$.
+which is a Gaussian density up to a normalising constant.
+It follows that, if the prior distribution of $\theta$ is not very informative and is fixed when the number of observation intervals $I$ tends to infinity, the posterior distribution will be asymptotically Gaussian, with mean $\hth$ and covariance matrix $H^{-1}(\hth)$.
 If the likelihood were explicitly available, an approximation to the MLE and Hessian could be obtained by using Markov Chain Monte Carlo (MCMC) to sample from $L(\tht)$, then taking the mean and variance of the resulting sample.

 The Metropolis-Hastings algorithm is an appropriate method for constructing a Markov chain to approximate $L(\tht)$, as the likelihood is only known up to a constant of proportionality.
 Given the current state of the chain is $\tht$, we pick the proposal distribution $Q(d\tht'\mid \tht)$ to be Gaussian with mean $\tht$ and variance $\delta$.
 This is symmetric and dominates the target distribution.
 Taking a draw $\tht'\sim Q(d\tht'\mid \tht)$, we accept $\tht'$ as the new state of the chain with probability $L(\tht')/L(\tht)$, else we reject and remain at $\tht$.